-You may file a composite return for any nonresident individuals, trusts, and estates that derive income from an Illinois partnership.
-You may also file a composite return for any nonresident member of a partnership formed under the Illinois Limited Liability Company Act.

-If you would like more information concerning eligibility to file a composite return, refer to Form IL-1023-C, Composite Income and Replacement Tax Return.
+You may file a composite return for any nonresident individuals, trusts, and estates that receive income from your partnership.
+If you would like more information concerning eligibility to file a composite return, see Form IL-1023-C, Composite Income and Replacement Tax Return.